devopology/test-engine/README.md

 **Notes**

-Java system properties take precedence over environment variables
+- Java system properties take precedence over environment variables

+- If all test methods are excluded, then the test class will be excluded

 ## Example Usage